top of page

 ... ... ... ...

 I now stand steady and assured, in a constant pendulum swing that provides stability rather than confusion.
 Like riding a see-saw, joy is found in both fluidity and in the moments of perfect balance.
 I am now 44 and have finally found my truth.
 This is my authentic self.
-Who I was always meant to be.
-It feels exposing to say out loud, but incredibly freeing and validating.
-And now that I am free, the world is about to discover how magnificent I can be.
+Who I was always was, but was never given permission to be.
+It feels exposing to say it out loud, but incredibly liberating and validating.
+And now that I am free, the world will finally see just who I am when empowered to embrace myself.
+Fully and unapologetically.

 Comments